Apply

 • What information is required in the application?

-The application asks for the genre of your work, a short description of the products you make, several representative photos of your work, and basic contact information.
+The application asks for the category of your work, a short description of the products you make, 6 representative photos of your work, and basic contact information.

 Application FAQs